graph-algorithms/edge-addition-planarity-suite/README.md

 1. In Eclipse, use the Open Perspectives button (or Window | Perspective | Open Perspective | Git)
 2. In the web browser, go to the "Code" button, HTTPS clone, and get the URL into the copy/paste clipboard.
-3. Go to the Eclipse Git Repositories panel, and clic "Clone a Git repository"
+3. Go to the Eclipse Git Repositories panel, and click "Clone a Git repository"
 4. The URI, Host, and Repository are pre-filled correctly from the copy/paste clipboard.
 5. Leave the User/Password blank, and hit Next
 6. The master branch is selected by default, so just hit Next again